danieltikamori/intro-hexagonal-architecture-spring-boot-kotlin-avengers-api/README.md

 }
 ```

 Should return 201 Created - status code.
-As other fields can be null, it will work.
+As other fields can be null, it will work. id = 2.

 POST http://localhost:9090/avengers/v1/api/avenger
 Body raw JSON: